lavylipesh/hello-world-1/README.md

 - `git clone https://github.com/lavylipesh/hello-world.git`
 - `cd hello-world`
-- `atom .`or code .depending on your specifications
+- `atom .`or code . depending on the text editor you have.

 ## License info
 MIT License